 Concerns were raised about local planning authorities taking forward planning applications without waiting for responses from the lead local flood authority.
-It was the view of the borough council that the lead local flood authority's Flood Risk Management team was under resourced and as a consequence the borough council previously had to take decisions on planning applications where they could not afford to wait for advice from the lead local flood authority in order to meet their own obligations under the planning rules.
+It was the view of the borough council that the lead local flood authority's Flood Risk Management team was under resourced and as a consequence the borough council previously had to take decisions on planning applications, where they could not afford to wait for advice from the lead local flood authority.
 On average, the Flood Risk Management team could be dealing with around 1000 applications per year with only five team members to assess them.
 A single development site could generate around four separate exercises including; pre-planning consultation, outline application, reserve matters application and discharge of conditions.